Baseline Management Part I: The Contract Baseline

 - These key actions, if implemented, will dramatically reduce the volatility in the Contract Baseline and the impact of change whenever it occurs.
 As a result, Earned Value Management will be a highly effective technique for measuring and controlling program performance for the contractor and customer as well.

 - Detailed and thorough EVM cost and schedule planning should occur immediately, as these will be the primary tools for managing execution.
-At the appropriate time and as early as possible, an Integrated Baseline Review should be held where the contractor and customer agree that there is adequate time and budget (with margin according to risk) to execute the contract.
+At the appropriate time and as early as possible, an Integrated Baseline Review should be held where the contractor and customer agree that there are adequate time and budget (with margin according to risk) to execute the contract.